art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 --pe_frag_dist_std_dev 50

-Simulating transcriptome is a little more complicated since each cDNA molecule has different counts.
-Strand-specific library technologies also generate RNA-Seq data on one strand only.
-You’re recommended to use YASIM or other high-level simulators to generate expression for each cDNA molecule.
-You can also convert transcript quantification results generated by featureCounts, htseq-count, Salmon, Kallisto or STAR to the format supported by art_modern.
+Simulating the transcriptome is a bit more complicated, since each cDNA molecule has a different count.
+Strand-specific library technologies also generate RNA-Seq data from only one strand.
+You’re recommended to use YASIM or other high-level simulators to generate an expression for each cDNA molecule.
+You can also convert transcript quantification results generated by featureCounts, htseq-count, Salmon, Kallisto, or STAR to the format supported by art_modern.
 The unified coverage model (i.e., like WGS) is also supported.

 Please note that cDNAs with insufficient length will be ignored.
 We also do not support circular RNA simulation.

-Following example samples 1000 long transcripts from reference C. Elegans transcriptome from UCSC Genome Browser and performs a simulation using 10X unified coverage.
+Following example: samples 1000 long transcripts from the C. elegans transcriptome in the UCSC Genome Browser, and performs a simulation using 10X unified coverage.
 You need to install seqtk and seqkit to run this example:

 curl https://hgdownload.soe.ucsc.edu/goldenPath/ce11/bigZips/mrna.fa.gz | \